 Additionally, women seemed to be more subject to social media stress due to unrealistic standards set on the apps.

 Additionally, a study has found that generalized anxiety is also linked to social media usage.
 And that users may feel left out, worried, and sleepless over social media apps.

 Besides that, a 2019 survey found that 67% of US citizens believed that social media led to loneliness and Fear of Missing Out.

 Social media is also known to encourage the youth to spend on unnecessary commodities.
 Over 49% of millennials who use social media reported that they often overspent because of this.

 Moreover, social media has been linked to feelings of loneliness and anxiety.
 Oftentimes, it is not the content but rather the pace of the content posting that can stress people out.

 Those who must maintain good PR for their brands on social media may get more stressed.

-How much time do people spend on social media?
+How much time do people spend on social media in 2022?
 It’s a lot, and the figures just keep rising.

 Overall, the statistics seem pretty much in favor of social media.
 Most people in the world use social media, especially in developing and developed countries.